sriramss/docs-csm/002-LIVECD-CREATION.md

     If you do not see an error message, the format is valid.

-5. Copy these files to the mounted data partition.
+5. Copy these files to the mounted data partition:

     ```bash
     cp -r ${system_name} /mnt